opensearch-project/documentation-website/_observing-your-data/ad/index.md

    - Managing the custom result index:
       - The anomaly detection dashboard queries all detectors’ results from all custom result indexes.
 Having too many custom result indexes might impact the performance of the Anomaly Detection plugin.
       - You can use [Index State Management]({{site.url}}{{site.baseurl}}/im-plugin/ism/index/) to rollover old result indexes.
 You can also manually delete or archive any old result indexes.
 We recommend reusing a custom result index for multiple detectors.
-      - The Anomaly Detection plugin can also be used to manage the lifecycle of custom indexes.
+      - The Anomaly Detection plugin also provides lifecycle management for custom indexes.
 It rolls an alias over to a new index when the custom result index meets any of the following conditions:

       Parameter | Description | Type | Unit | Example | Required